near/NEPs/specs/RuntimeSpec/Receipts.md

 - **`type`**: `u128`

-Gas price is a gas price which was set in a block where original [transaction](Transaction.md) has been applied.
+Gas price which was set in a block where the original [transaction](Transaction.md) has been applied.

 #### output_data_receivers